Mower (company): Recent achievements

-In 2022, Association of National Advertisers (ANA) named Mower the Midsize Agency of the Year at its B2 Awards competition, where the agency won 14 awards for clients including the New York State Tourism Industry Association's “Roam the Empire,” National Grid's “More Opportunities in More Places,” Iroquois Healthcare Association's “Caring Gene,” ABB's “eMine” and “Adaptive Execution,” and Mower's internal agency rebrand “Making Fierce Friends.”
-PRNews named Mower to its 2023 Agency Elite Top 100 ranking.
+The Association of National Advertisers (ANA) has named Mower an Agency of the Year in its B2 Awards four consecutive times in 2022 (Midsize), 2023 and 2024 (Large) and 2025 (Midsize), when it took home a competition leading 12 awards.
+The agency won awards for clients including the FirstEnergy’s “Drone Zone Safety Game,” Prysmian Group’s “The Prysmian League,” One Hundred Black Men of New York’s “Open Every Door,” New York State Tourism Industry Association's “Roam the Empire,” National Grid's “More Opportunities in More Places,” Iroquois Healthcare Association's “Caring Gene,” ABB's “eMine” and “Adaptive Execution,” and Mower's internal agency rebrand “Making Fierce Friends.”

+PRNews named Mower to its Agency Elite Top 125 ranking three consecutive years 2023-2025.
+Mower received 26 awards in 2025 in the 42nd Annual Healthcare Advertising Awards, including two Best of Show recognitions.
+Client work for Catholic Health, Allegheny Health Network, Heritage Christian Services, ICU Medical, Novant Health and Mower's “The Doctor Dodger” health promotion program was honored.
+Mower won in five categories at the 2025 Indie Awards including the Gold for B2B Campaign of the Year.

+In 2024, the agency was listed in the Chief Marketer 200 for the seventh consecutive year.
 Mower won the Grand Prix, as well as the ‘Best Response to Change’ category at The Drum Awards for B2B in 2021 with its work for the Iroquois Health Association.

 The New York State Tourism Industry Association awarded Mower with its first New Yorker Award in 2022 in recognition of the agency's development of the Roam the Empire campaign to aid tourism businesses in their recovery from the pandemic.
 The Diversity Action Alliance selected Mower's work for One Hundred Black Men of New York as the 2022 Best DEI Advocacy Campaign.
-In 2023, the agency was listed in the Chief Marketer 200 for the sixth consecutive year.
 Mower also earned both a Gold and Silver Adrian Award for its work in travel and tourism marketing during the 2020 Hospitality Sales & Marketing Association International (HSMAI) Adrian Awards.

-Mower was ranked 14th in City & State's 2023 New York Political PR Power 50.
+Mower was ranked 14th in City & State's New York Political PR Power 50.
 The ranking lists the top strategic communications professionals in New York politics and policy.
+CenterState CEO named Mower a 2023 Business of the Year.
+The Rochester Business Journal named the agency a 2023 Elevating Women honoree.

-Eric Mower was also inducted into the Association of National Advertisers Business-to-Business Marketing Hall of Fame during the 2019 Masters of B2B Marketing Conference in Chicago.
+Eric Mower was inducted into the Association of National Advertisers Business-to-Business Marketing Hall of Fame during the 2019 Masters of B2B Marketing Conference in Chicago.
 The Business Council of New York State presented Eric Mower with the 2022 Corning Award for Excellence.